Updated November 12, 2021

 ASHA supports the guidance of The American College of Radiology (ACR) which states “The ACR fully supports and recommends compliance with the Centers for Disease Control and Prevention (CDC) guidance that advises medical facilities to “reschedule non-urgent outpatient visits”.
 This includes non-urgent imaging and fluoroscopy procedures, including but not limited to: screening mammography, lung cancer screening, non-urgent computed tomography (CT), ultrasound, plain film X-ray exams, magnetic resonance imaging (MRI) and other non-emergent or elective radiologic and radiologically guided exams and procedures.”
 Clinicians should take a person-centered and team-based approach for clinical decisions about the necessity and urgency of videofluroscopic swallow studies (VFSS).

 Telepractice is a viable service delivery models for all health care settings for clients of all ages, depending on the patient appropriateness.
-Some payers are expanding coverage for telepractice services in health care settings, especially during the pandemic.
+Some payers are expanding coverage for telepractice services in health care settings, especially during the public health emergency.
 Both assessment and treatment services may be provided via telepractice as appropriate.
 Learn more about use of telepractice for management of dysphagia and neurogenic communication disorders from recorded discussions (not available for ASHA CEUs).